hermannhueck/MusicService/Clients/MusicSPA-AngularJS-NoAuth/README.md

 - using AngularJS as client-side MVC framework
 - and Bootstrap web style sheets.

 The MusicSPA manages music Performers and Recordings.
-It is a RESTful web service client to the web service MusicService which hosts the data.
+It is a REST client to the web service MusicService which hosts the data.
 The MusicSPA cannot do any work without MusicService being started.

 With MusicSPA the user can perform the following operations in the browser: